• Skip to primary navigation

 Instructions

-• Cut the plums in half, lengthwise, gently remove the pits, and then cut each half horizontally into thin slices.
-(They can be cut in half much like an avocado: Slice around the pit, and then gently twist the halves to pull them apart.)
+• Prepare the plums.
+Cut the plums in half, lengthwise, gently remove the pits, and then cut each half horizontally into thin slices.
+Arrange the slices evenly between two dessert plates, or on a large serving platter.

-• Add a scoop of the ice cream on top of each plate, drizzle with the balsamic glaze, and sprinkle with a bit of freshly ground black pepper.
+• Assemble.
+Add a scoop of the ice cream on top of each plate or the serving platter, drizzle with the balsamic glaze, and sprinkle with a bit of freshly ground black pepper.
+Garnish with a few sprigs of fresh herbs if desired, and serve immediately!

 Keywords dessert for summer party, fresh fruit desserts